Schwaller's Painting, Staining & Drywall

 • Fall Exterior Home Maintenance FAQs

-A poor-quality paint job usually doesn’t last or look good, and may detract from your property value if you’re selling.
-It’s well worth doing a little homework before you hire someone to paint your home.
-Here's a few questions to help you with hiring the right painting contractor.
+If you want the best painting contractor, it helps to ask the right questions before you hire.
+The highest bid isn’t necessarily the best painter, but hiring a cheap painter based on price alone is a bad idea.
+A poor-quality paint job usually doesn’t last or look good, and may be a red flag to home buyers if you’re selling.
+Doing a little homework before you hire someone to paint your home is well worth your time.
+Brian Schwaller shares a few questions to help you with hiring the right painting contractor.

 West Bend Interior Painter Kitchen Cabinet Refinishing Schwaller's Painting Staining & Drywall

-2. Do you provide a free estimate?
-Instead of simply asking “how much do you charge?” request a detailed written estimate from the painting contractor.
+Request a detailed written estimate from the painting contractor for your project.
 An estimate from a reputable painting company should include prep work and cleanup, labor and materials (primer, paint, stain, caulk, etc.), plus any other supplies.
-Take the time to get an in-home painting estimate rather than accepting one given over the phone or online.
-An in-home estimate includes more detail about the project and any potential issues to be addressed, clarifies the scope of work, and is much more accurate.
+Purely online estimates or ones given over the phone are often inaccurate.
+Take the time to get an in-home painting estimate.

 4. Are your painters employees or do you use subcontractors?